hapax/hapax.github.io/assets/teaching.md

 	Show that $h$ is related to the total area of sand above the patch by $A = hw$.

-4. Using Problems 2 and 3, argue that the *total* height of the sandpile at $x$ changes according to
+4. Using Problems 2 and 3, argue that the *total* height of the sand pile at $x$ changes according to

    $$
    \frac{dH}{dt} = -v\kappa.